-Asia pacific contribute the highest % Demand by capacity, volume & usage, of which China been the largest producer & User of Epoxy resin, covers almost 80 % of the APAC Market.
-With the increase in income of middle class population, demand of electronic products is projected to grow in future, therefore driving the epoxy market too.
+Asia Pacific contributes the highest percent demand by capacity, volume & usage, of which China has been the largest producer and user of Epoxy Resin and covers almost 80 % of the APAC Market.
+With the increase in income of the middle-class population, demand for electronic products is projected to grow in the future, therefore driving the epoxy market as well.

-China & india been the developing countries & have highest GDP growth rate, there are finite opportunities for new business project, EPC (Engineering, Procurement & construction), Joint venture (Domestic & international)etc project.
+China & India are fast growing economy, with an ample opportunities for new business project, EPC (Engineering, Procurement & construction), Joint venture (Domestic & international)etc project.